 Data and Statistics on Companion Planting Success

 While anecdotal evidence has long supported the benefits of companion planting, recent studies have provided quantitative data to back up these claims.
-For example, research has shown that planting basil alongside tomatoes can increase tomato yield by as much as 20% and reduce the incidence of tomato hornworms.
+Take this: research has shown that planting basil alongside tomatoes can increase tomato yield by as much as 20% and reduce the incidence of tomato hornworms.
 Similarly, studies have found that planting marigolds near vegetable crops can reduce nematode populations in the soil, leading to healthier plants and higher yields.

 Popular Opinions and Expert Perspectives